 One of the most important issues is to improve yield per-hectare, a crucial way to reduce land pressure and deforestation risks as demand for natural rubber increases.

-Michelin is coupling its risk mapping solution RubberWay™ with a global deforestation risk assessment tool based on satellite data, developed in partnership with WWF France.
+Michelin is coupling its risk mapping solution RubberWay™ with a global deforestation risk assessment.

 With global forests rapidly disappearing, it is critical for the natural rubber industry to move towards zero deforestation practices while avoiding habitat loss for endangered species and preserving biodiversity.